internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

     sudo apt-get update &&
         sudo apt-get dist-upgrade

+**Warning:** Running a `dist-upgrade` is a potentially destructive operation, so it is **NOT** recommended if you don't have a dedicated installation of Ubuntu 14.10 for this excercise.
+{: .alert .alert-danger }

 # Building OpenOCD

-The Open On-Chip-Debugger (OpenOCD) is used by the RIOT buildsystem for flashing the application onto the board and to debug it.
+The Open On-Chip-Debugger (OpenOCD) is used by the RIOT build system for flashing the application onto the board and to debug it.
 The current release (v0.8.0) of [OpenOCD](http://openocd.sourceforge.net/), however, does not contain configuration files for the SAM R21 board, so it has to be built from source.
 OpenOCD also requires hidapi, which is not available as a package on Ubuntu 14.10.
 The following script will clone, build and install hidapi if all goes well:

     :bash:
     TMP=$(mktemp) &&